Please contact us if you cannot find an answer to your question.

 Fractal rendering is compute-intensive, but Mandelbrot Metal is optimized with adaptive iteration counts, GPU acceleration, and idle high-quality modes.
 On the latest Apple devices, you can explore for hours without overheating or rapid drain.

 Yes.
-You can save bookmarks with full zoom/position/palette/contrast settings and return to them instantly.
-Sharing of bookmarks is also available starting with version 1.1 (see How do I share or back up my bookmarks and palettes?).
+You can save bookmarks with full zoom/position/palette/contrast/3D and other rendering settings and return to them instantly.
+Exporting, importing, backing up, and sharing of bookmarks is also available.
+See "How do I share or back up my bookmarks and palettes?", below).

 Bookmarks